Thomasmclean993/Bujo/Projects/Datadog integration/Datadog integration.md

 ## Request Specific
 I created a separate Adapter for Request specific metrics.
 Like Successful response parsing or failure to supplementary response retrieval.
 When increment/2 is called, we will combine the request specific metrics with the global metrics, then send them to the datadog agent via Statix.

+# What I would do differently?
+I am no a fan of calling Metric.increment in every function that we want a metric for.
+There are alot of functions that replicate the same result but different arguments, partner, etc. So my idea is a event watcher or an function watcher?
+Leaning in the direction of aspect oriented programming but this watcher will trigger a metric.increment for certain functions.
+Maybe marked with a decorator or diving into the Abstract Syntax tree.